calipho-sib/nextprot-ui/README.md

   in app/js/np.config.js the SOLR_SERVER variable should be correct (note this variable will be refactored to API_SERVER)

+## build and minimize the project for production (do not use -m option to debug application)
   >./node_modules/.bin/brunch build -m
   >rsync -auv build/* np_integration@uat-web1:/home/np_integration/np-drupal/protosearch/